Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

-In this part of the ablation analysis, the preprocessing method in SDDA framework was substituted by the preprocessing method mentioned in ConvNet [2] (referred to as DA w.o.
-Pre in Figure 2).
+In this part of the ablation analysis, the pre-processing method in SDDA framework was substituted by the pre-processing method mentioned in ConvNet (\cite{schirrmeister2017deep}) (referred to as DA w.o.
+Pre in Fig \ref{Fig.ablation}).
 The average accuracy of ConvNet in IIA dataset reached 80.86\% and 81.44\% in the IIB dataset, with 1.22\% and 1.54\% decrease in the accuracy compared to the ConvNet-based SDDA.
 The average accuracy of EEGNet in IIA reached 76.08\% and 85.06\% in IIB dataset, with 3.54\% and 2.46\% decrease in the accuracy compared to the EEGNet-based SDDA.

-As shown in Figure 2, compared to the results from IIA dataset, the accuracy of the participants in IIB dataset was more sensitive to the preprocessing method proposed in this paper, because there were only three recording EEG recording channels in IIB dataset and the signal-to-noise ratio was remarkably lower than that of IIA.
-The results illustrated the preprocessing method in SDDA features constructed useful features which could assist MI classification.
+As shown in Fig. \ref{Fig.ablation}, pre-processing method in SDDA poses a more prominent impact in models generated from IIB dataset than that from IIA.
+Given that there are only three recording channels in the IIB dataset, the signal-to-noise ratio of the data in IIB is remarkably lower than the data in IIA.
+The results demonstrate the pre-processing method in SDDA indeed constructs useful features which improve MI classification.